PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 Preact is [web dev]household name at this point.
 Almost every web developer who's been in this business for longer than 2 years has heard of it and maybe even tried it themselves.
 And probably reached the same conclusion as me: **It's awesome!! 😻**.

-So today, I'm gonna do a deep dive into Preact's source code, and remark on interesting things I find there.
+So today, I'm gonna do a deep dive into Preact's source code, and remark on some interesting things I find there.

 # What is Preact?

-In case you're not familiar, Preact is the `3Kb` alternative to the `42KB` of React, by [Jason Miller](https://twitter.com/_developit).
+In case you're not familiar, Preact is the `3KB` alternative to the `42KB` of React, by [Jason Miller](https://twitter.com/_developit).
 It's fully compatible with React's API and supports all packages that rely on React.
 Its awesome that way.

 # Observations